 The Bitfinex platform has many security features to ensure the safety of your funds.
-These features include the Bitfinex hot and cold wallets, DDoS protection (distributed denial-of-service), etc. To learn more, read Security Features on the Bitfinex platform.
+These features include the Bitfinex hot and cold wallets, DDoS protection (distributed denial-of-service), etc. To learn more, read Bitfinex Security Features.

 As a Bitfinex user, you can use various security features on the Bitfinex platform to secure your account.
-Read more about these here: Getting Set Up: Securing Your Bitfinex Account.
+Read more about these in our guide Getting Set Up: Securing Your Bitfinex Account.

 Important: Securing your account will rely not only on the features available on the Bitfinex platform but also on your security settings.
 You can avoid becoming a victim of compromise by following a few best practices when securing your account.